Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/HDRPFeatures-LitShader.png)

-Use the Lit Shader to easily create realistic Materials and includes options for effects including subsurface scattering, iridescence, and translucency.
-This is the default Shader in HDRP.
+The Lit Shader is the default Shader in HDRP.
+Use the Lit Shader to create realistic Materials.
+The Lit Shader also includes options for effects including subsurface scattering, iridescence, and translucency.
 For more information, including the full list of Shader properties, see the [Lit Shader documentation](Lit-Shader.md).

 ### Layered Lit Shader

 ![](Images/HDRPFeatures-LayeredLitShader.png)

-The Layered Lit Shader combines a main Material with other tileable Materials in order to produce visuals with a similar quality to a single high-resolution texture, but at a lower performance cost than a [Lit Shader](Lit-Shader.md) using the single high-resolution Texture.
+The Layered Lit Shader combines a main Material with other tileable Materials to produce visuals with a similar quality to a single high-resolution texture, but in a way that's less resource intensive than a [Lit Shader](Lit-Shader.md) using the single high-resolution Texture.
 For more information, including a full list of Shader properties, see the [Layered Lit Shader documentation](Layered-Lit-Shader.md).

 ### Unlit Shader

 ![](Images/HDRPFeatures-UnlitShader.png)

-The Unlit Shader allows you to create Materials that are not affected by lighting.
+The Unlit Shader allows you to create Materials that aren't affected by lighting.
 Unlit Shaders are perfect for visual effects.
 For more information, including a full list of Shader properties, see the [Unlit Shader documentation](Unlit-Shader.md).

-With the **Shadow Matte** option in the settings, we can have the surface receive shadow without lighting.
-We have Opaque or Transparent shadow with alpha for each of them.
+With the **Shadow Matte** option, you can have the surface receive shadow without lighting.
+You can use Opaque or Transparent shadow with alpha for each of them.

 ### StackLit Shader

 ![](Images/HDRPFeatures-StackLitShader.png)

-The StackLit Shader improves on the Lit Shader in favor of quality over performance.
+The StackLit Shader is a higher quality than the Lit Shader, but more resource intensive.
 This Shader coats surfaces more accurately than the Lit Shader, and, unlike the Lit Shader, allows you to use multiple Material features like anisotropy, subsurface scattering iridescence, and hazy parametrization at the same time.

 ### Hair Shader